 Flies: Bonefish in Biscayne Bay primarily feed on shrimp, crabs, and small baitfish.
 As such, your fly selection should include patterns that imitate these prey items.
-Popular choices include Crazy Charlies, Gotchas, Bonefish Bitters, and various crab and shrimp patterns.
+Popular choices include bonefish toads, small merkin crab, and Capt.
+Raul Montoro ST bonefish shrimp.
 Opt for flies in sizes 4 to 8 and colors that match the local forage and bottom conditions.

 Five Interesting Facts About Bonefish

 Best Time of Year to Fly Fish for Bonefish in Biscayne Bay